 Why is Anamu Beneficial?

 Anamu contains tannins and other compounds that have known beneficial qualities.
-Also found in many berries and fruits, tannins are strong antioxidants that are resistant to inflammation.
+Also found in many berries and fruits, tannins are strong antioxidants that are resistant to swelling and redness.
 Anamu also contains dibenzyl trisulfide, a unique sulfuric compound that’s exhibited some interesting behavior in the laboratory.

 Anamu and Harmful Organisms